harryme17/Console-Invoice-generator-PDF-OUTPUT/README.md

 ## 🙋‍♂️ Author

 **Harshal Menge**
-This project is a beginner-friendly C# practice tool focusing on method overloading and console-based interaction.
+This project is a beginner-friendly C# console application designed to simulate a real-world billing system.
+It allows users to input item details, calculate totals, and generate a professional PDF invoice using the QuestPDF library.
+Ideal for practicing object-oriented programming, console interaction, and file generation in C#.